raj007champ/ReactAppShoppingWebsite_UIAutomation_Project/README.md

 Extent Reports and TestNg have been used to generate the test report.</b>

+Please Note- This project can be integrated to Jenkins CI pipeline by creating Jenkins Maven Project and adding the github url of this project.

 ## Table of Contents
 * [Functionality-Covered Test Cases](#functionality)
 * [Technologies Used](#Technologies-Used)